cbuckinger/MechaCar_Statistical_Analysis/README.md

 F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11 (.0000000000535)

 Findings
-Overall, based on the F-statistic of 22.07 and a p value well below zero, the model is useful in establishing a statistical relationship between the dependent variable and the independent variables.
+Overall, based on the F-statistic of 22.07 and a p value practically zero, the model is useful in establishing a statistical relationship between the dependent variable and the independent variables.
 Vehicle_length and vehicle_weight are statistically significant at .001 level, and vehicle_weight at .1.

 Residuals